-Escambia River Basin (Figure 2)
+Escambia River Basin

-Beginning at the confluence of the Conecuh River and Escambia Creek above the Florida-Alabama border and discharging into Escambia Bay, the Escambia River corridor contains a rich diversity of plant and animal species, as well as many rare fish and waterfowl.
+Beginning at the confluence of the Conecuh River and Escambia Creek above the Florida-Alabama border and discharging into Escambia Bay, the Escambia River corridor (see Figure 6.2Figure 2) contains a rich diversity of plant and animal species, as well as many rare fish and waterfowl.
 The Escambia River basin is broad and well drained in the upper reaches, and swampy below Molino, Florida.
 While the overall water quality is considered good, many point and non-point pollution sources empty into the river.
 Currently, the District owns 35,413 acres in fee and 19 acres in less than fee along the river.

-Priority purchases will be concentrated on parcels adjacent to existing District lands around the river mouth and designated tributaries.
+Purchases within the Priority Fee Simple or Less than Fee Simple Acquisition Area will be concentrated on floodplain parcels around the river mouth and designated tributaries.

 All District conservation lands are available for public use.
-Such uses include fishing, hunting, camping, hiking, boating, swimming, and other recreational and educational activities.
+Such uses include fishing, hunting, camping, hiking, boating, swimming, and other recreational activities.
 Access issues are addressed on a parcel-by-parcel basis.